atom/welcome/lib/welcome.md

 3. Here is where you can get more help with Atom

-  * The [Atom docs](https://www.atom.io/docs) contain Guides and an API reference.
+  * The [Atom docs](https://www.atom.io/docs) contain Guides and the API reference.
   * `##atom` the [Atom IRC Channel](http://webchat.freenode.net/?channels=##atom).
 Chat with other Atom developers on freenode.
   * The [Atom Org](https://github.com/atom).
-This is where all GitHub created Atom packages are stored.
+This is where all GitHub created Atom packages can be found.

 4. If you ever want to see this buffer again use the command palette (`cmd-shift-P`) and search for `Welcome`.